digitalden3/denizyilmaz.cloud/README.md

 ------------------
 Built a simple landing page that hosts multiple links.
 (LinkedIn, GitHub etc.) Webpage is written in HTML and styled in CSS.

-There is a snippet of JavaScript code in the webpage's footer section, which includes a "Visits" label and an AWS logo.
+There is a snippet of JavaScript code in the webpage's footer section, which includes a "Visits" label above an AWS logo.
 The JavaScript retrieves the number of visits to the webpage by making a fetch call to the backend (an AWS Lambda API endpoint) that increments a counter and returns the current count.
 The count is then assigned to the "hits" span element using JavaScript:

 ```html
 <!-- Footer -->